constantinadrian/savour/README.md

     git clone https://github.com/constantinadrian/savour
     ```

-    or to clone the repository into different name on the folder you can run
+    or to clone the repository into a different name on the folder you can run

     ```
     git clone https://github.com/constantinadrian/savour folder_name